zerochaos/zerochaos.github.io/_posts/2019-6-9-famous-programming-quotes.md

 >“Commenting your code is like cleaning your bathroom — you never want to do it, but it really does create a more pleasant experience for you and your guests.” - Ryan Campbell

->“Simplicity, carried to the extreme, becomes elegance.” — Jon Franklin

->“Before software should be reusable, it should be usable.” — Ralph Johnson

->“If you automate a mess, you get an automated mess.” — Rod Michael

 >“It is easier to change the specification to fit the program than vice versa.” — Alan Perlis

 >“If we wish to count lines of code, we should not regard them as ‘lines produced’ but as ‘lines spent.'” — Edsger Dijkstra